lsst/in-kind-program_lsst_io/docs/contributors/contributed-resources.rst

 What data and services will be available?
 =========================================

-This spreadsheet reflects the current plans for the Rubin data, services, and potential use cases to be supported at indivudual IDACs.
+`This spreadsheet <https://docs.google.com/spreadsheets/d/1r6JH0_5ROdSZ7I9_N4eSEHGbYgOO2QOwW_70IGo8RSg/edit?usp=sharing>`_ reflects the current plans for the Rubin data, services, and potential use cases to be supported at indivudual IDACs.

 What are some potential uses of contributed computing resources?
 ================================================================

-The virtual workshop Supporting Computational Science with Rubin LSST, held in March 2023, featured discussion of a significant number of use cases submitted by members of the science community.
+The virtual workshop `Supporting Computational Science with Rubin LSST <https://project.lsst.org/meetings/rubin-idacs/welcome>`_, held in March 2023, featured discussion of a significant number of use cases submitted by members of the science community.
-Links to the use cases, presentations, recordings, notes, and background material are available on the workshop web page.
+Links to the use cases, presentations, recordings, notes, and background material are available on the `workshop web page <https://project.lsst.org/meetings/rubin-idacs/documents>`_.

 IDACs are considering a range of specific use cases, including time series analyses, solar system occultation predictions, and development of photometric redshift training sets, as well as general use.
-IDACs are also following the development of the use cases identified in the workshop "From Data to Software to Science with the Rubin Observatory LSST", and may adopt some of these as a basis for specific datasets and services.
+IDACs are also following the development of the use cases identified in the workshop `"From Data to Software to Science with the Rubin Observatory LSST" <https://arxiv.org/pdf/2208.02781.pdf>`_, and may adopt some of these as a basis for specific datasets and services.

 When will IDACs and SPCs be available to the community?
 =======================================================

-As seen in this presentation, IDACs and SPCs are expected to start operations with the release of LSST DR1 sometime in 2026.
+As seen in `this presentation <https://docs.google.com/presentation/d/1wCmsvOX87JjOP5lFVBNoMtCzm9Me7EndUhJdmz7kJKE/edit?usp=sharing>`_, IDACs and SPCs are expected to start operations with the release of LSST DR1 sometime in 2026.

 Want to know more?
 ==================
-The IDACs Coordination Group maintains a space on Community for discussion and sharing knowledge amongst IDACs and SPCs and their user communities.
+The IDACs Coordination Group maintains a `space on Community <https://community.lsst.org/c/sci/idacs/44>`_ for discussion and sharing knowledge amongst IDACs and SPCs and their user communities.
 Join the conversation!